laracasts/blog/articles/Benjamin/02-8-ways-laravel-helps-you-write-clean-and-concise-code.md

 I like this a lot.
 What about you?

-## Numerous First-Party Packages
+## 8. Numerous First-Party Packages

 One of the greatest strengths of Laravel we still haven't talked about is its vast collection of [first](https://laravel.com/docs) and [third-party packages](https://packagist.org).

 These packages take care of common tasks, saving developers the nightmare of doing all the work from scratch.
 Imagine billing, authentication, debugging, feature flags, and so much more, just a `composer require` away.

+Here are some examples of popular official Laravel packages:
+- [Laravel Fortify](https://laravel.com/docs/fortify) is a backend implementation of all the authentication features you'd need for you app.
+Registration, login, password reset, profile updates, two-factor authentication, and more!
+- [Laravel Cashier](https://laravel.com/docs/billing) simplifies and handles paid subscriptions via Stripe for your next SaaS.
+It's such a time saver!
+- [Laravel Sanctum](https://laravel.com/docs/sanctum) makes API authentication for SPAs and mobile apps a breeze.
+It even enables you to offer token generation users who would like to consume your API as well.

+And some examples of popular third-party packages:
+- [spatie/laravel-permission](https://github.com/spatie/laravel-permission) is an incredibly popular third-party package for Laravel that adds permissions and roles management in your app.
+Spatie has **tons** of fantastic packages that will save you a staggering amount of time.
+- [barryvdh/laravel-debugbar](https://github.com/barryvdh/laravel-debugbar) adds a convenient interface to help you debug your project.
+With it, you can have clear overview of slow database queries, see how much time your app takes to render, how much RAM it consumes, and so much more.
+- [maatwebsite/excel](https://packagist.org/packages/maatwebsite/excel) lets you import or export data from Excel sheets.
+The package automatically handle performances so you can focus on building the features you need.

-By leveraging the available packages, developers can defer responsibilities onto others who might have more experience, and who regularly work on the packages.
+By leveraging packages, developers can defer responsibilities onto others who might have more experience, and who regularly work on the packages.
 This not only saves time and effort but also ensures that the codebase remains clean and concise.

 And after all, why reinvent the wheel when there are experts who have already built and refined the components you need?

 ## Conclusion

 No matter how your coding style is, the only things that matter are results and having fun.
-Experiment with the `Conditionable` trait and see how it goes!
+Experiment with all the different ways of writing code I mentionned here, and see how it goes!